Snehasri59/ABOUT_ME/README.md

 # ABOUT_ME
-THIS REPO IS ALL ABOUT MY RESUME.
+THIS IS ALL ABOUT MY ME.
 # 👩‍💻 Boga Sneha Sri

 📍 Hyderabad